Subtropical cyclone: Formation

 Most subtropical cyclones form when a deep cold-core extratropical cyclone drops down into the subtropics.
 The system becomes blocked by a high latitude ridge, and eventually sheds its frontal boundaries as its source of cool and dry air from the high latitudes diverts away from the system, and warms the central circulation, allowing further transition.
 Temperature differences between the 500 hPa pressure level and the sea surface temperatures initially exceed the dry adiabatic lapse rate, which causes an initial round of thunderstorms to form at a distance east of the center.
 Due to the initial cold temperatures aloft, sea surface temperatures usually need to reach at least 20 C for this initial round of thunderstorms.
-The initial thunderstorm activity humidifies the environment around the low pressure system, which destabilizes the atmosphere by reducing the lapse rate needed for convection.
-When the next shortwave or upper level jet streak (wind maximum within the jet stream) moves nearby, the convection reignites closer to the center, which warms the core and develops the system into a true subtropical cyclone.
+The initial thunderstorm activity humidifies the environment around the low-pressure system, which destabilizes the atmosphere by reducing the lapse rate needed for convection.
+When the next shortwave or upper-level jet streak (wind maximum within the jet stream) moves nearby, the convection reignites closer to the center, which warms the core and develops the system into a true subtropical cyclone.
 The average sea surface temperature that helps lead to subtropical cyclogenesis is 24 C. If the thunderstorm activity becomes deep and persistent, allowing its initial low level warm core to deepen, extension to tropical cyclogenesis is possible.
-The locus of formation for North Atlantic subtropical cyclones is out in the open ocean; the island of Bermuda is regularly impacted by these systems.
+The locus of formation for north Atlantic subtropical cyclones is out in the open ocean; the island of Bermuda is regularly impacted by these systems.

-The South Atlantic environment for formation of subtropical cyclones has both stronger vertical wind shear and lower sea surface temperatures, yet subtropical cyclogenesis is regularly observed in the open ocean in the South Atlantic.
-A second mechanism for formation has been diagnosed for South Atlantic subtropical cyclones: lee cyclogenesis in the region of the Brazil Current.
+The south Atlantic environment for formation of subtropical cyclones has both stronger vertical wind shear and lower sea surface temperatures, yet subtropical cyclogenesis is regularly observed in the open ocean in the south Atlantic.
+A second mechanism for formation has been diagnosed for south Atlantic subtropical cyclones: lee cyclogenesis in the region of the Brazil Current.

-Subtropical cyclone formation is extremely rare in the far southeastern Pacific Ocean, due to the cold sea-surface temperatures generated by the Humboldt Current, and also due to unfavorable wind shear; as such, there are no records of a tropical or subtropical cyclone impacting western South America.
-But in mid-2015, a rare subtropical cyclone was identified in early May slightly near Chile.
+Subtropical cyclone formation is extremely rare in the far southeastern Pacific Ocean, due to the cold sea-surface temperatures generated by the Humboldt Current and unfavorable wind shear.
+In late April 2015, a rare subtropical cyclone was identified to have formed in this region.
 This system was unofficially dubbed Katie by researchers.
 Another subtropical cyclone was identified at 77.8 degrees longitude in May 2018, just off the coast of Chile.
 This system was unofficially named Lexi by researchers.
 A subtropical cyclone was spotted just off the Chilean coast in January 2022.